per2jensen/dar-backup/share/README.md

 ## Systemd timers & services

-  Systemd timers and service files for FULL, DIIF and INC backups can be found in the share/ directory.
+  Systemd timers and service files for FULL, DIFF and INC backups can be found in the share/ directory.
   "
   The files are ready to be copied by the user to "~/.config/systemd/user"